 For visitors and potential new members, we ask you to pay $10 for each practice you attend.
 You’ll have the opportunity to try paddling outrigger canoes as well as enjoying Cayuga Lake from a different vantage point.
 If you would like to join us, please contact a board member or coach.
 Before you paddle for the first time, please fill out our liability waiver form.
 If you are joining us in the spring or fall, when Cayuga Lake’s waters may be cold, please also review our cold water safety policy.

 Membership and cost

-For visitors and potential new members, your first three practices are free; you have the opportunity to try paddling outrigger canoes as well as enjoying Cayuga Lake from a different vantage point.
-After your third practice, we ask you to pay $10 for each practice you attend; however, we also suggest that you join the club for the season.
+If you enjoy the experience, we suggest you join the club for the season.
 Any per practice fees you pay will count toward your club dues, so if you paddle regularly, it’s well worth joining for the season – also, for those interested in racing, we require race team members to be club members.
 Your fees give you access to the canoes, club paddles, PFDs, and awesome people.
 The club also pays ECORA (East Coast Outrigger Racing Association) fees for all members who participate in competitive races.